The original document is Chinese Version

 The core philosophy of the AgentJet swarm training framework can be summarized in one sentence: Let the flexibility of Agent training match the complexity of the Agent itself.

-As Agent workflows become more complex, rely on more external tools, and involve more heterogeneous models, the training framework should not become a bottleneck.
+When Agent workflows become increasingly complex, rely on more external tools, and involve more heterogeneous models, the training framework should not become a bottleneck.
 By completely decoupling training inference (Server) from Agent runtime (Client), AgentJet achieves:

 - Developer Friendly: Debug Agent workflows on a laptop with IDE, connect to remote swarm for instant training.